apache/druid/docs/content/tutorials/tutorial-compaction.md

 The parameters in the `tuningConfig` control how many segments will be present in the compacted set of segments.

-In this tutorial example, only one compacted segment will be created per hour, as each hour has less rows than the 5000000 of `maxRowsPerSegment` (note that the total number of rows is 39244).
+In this tutorial example, only one compacted segment will be created per hour, as each hour has less rows than the 5000000 `maxRowsPerSegment` (note that the total number of rows is 39244).

 Let's submit this task now: